Call for application: Fellowship Programme of the OHCHR Humanitarian Funds (starting as of 15 April 2020)

 Knowledge of the United Nations system will be considered as an asset.

 The candidate should have at least 2 years of professional experience in a human rights organization and/or related field.
 He/she should be fluent in English and French/or Spanish.
-Knowledge of Russian will be considered an asset.
+Knowledge of another UN official language (Arabic, Chinese, Russian) is an advantage.

 The candidate should preferably have experience in and/or knowledge of forms of direct assistance, including legal, medical, psychological and social.